 But a real breakout year for Cal was 2013.
 He notched four podium finishes and two pole positions.
 Often fighting with front-runners, he ended that year in fifth place in World Championship, being the best non-factory rider.
 It gave him a chance to ride on a factory Ducati in 2014.

 After an unlucky season with Ducati, occurred with just one podium finish in wet Aragon and 13th place overall, Cal decided to change bikes once again.
-In 2015 he will be racing for CWM LCR Honda MotoGP Team on a factory Honda RC213V.
+In 2015 he started racing for LCR Honda MotoGP Team on a factory Honda RC213V, where in 2016 he has won 2 races, 2 second places and one pole position.